-Male Players Have 'More Responsibility' Than Women, U.S. Soccer Says In Court Filings
+U.S. Soccer Apologizes For Saying Male Players Have 'More Responsibility' Than Women

-The U.S. Soccer Federation is facing a backlash after the sport's governing body said in court documents that players on the men's national team possess greater skill and have more demanding jobs than their female counterparts.
+The U.S. Soccer Federation apologized Wednesday after a backlash against statements in court documents this week that players on the men's national team possess greater skill and have more demanding jobs than their female counterparts.

-Those statements were made in court filings this week as the soccer federation hopes to convince a federal court in California to dismiss a discrimination lawsuit filed by members of the 2019 World Cup championship team.
+The soccer federation made the claims in hopes of convincing a federal court in California to dismiss a discrimination lawsuit filed by members of the 2019 World Cup championship team.

-U.S. Soccer claims "it is undisputed that the job of [Men's National Team] player requires materially more strength and speed than the job of [Women's National Team] player," the court filing reads.
-It also adds, "the job of MNT players carries more responsibility than the job of a WNT player."
+U.S. Soccer stated that "it is undisputed that the job of [Men's National Team] player requires materially more strength and speed than the job of [Women's National Team] player."
+It also added that "the job of MNT players carries more responsibility than the job of a WNT player."

+Later U.S. Soccer President Carlos Cordeiro apologized for "the offense and pain caused by language in this week's court filing, which did not reflect the values of our Federation or our tremendous admiration of our Women's National Team.
+Our WNT players are incredibly talented and work tirelessly, as they have demonstrated time and again from their Olympic Gold medals to their World Cup titles."

+He said the federation would defend against the lawsuit "with the utmost respect not only for our Women's National Team players but for all female athletes around the world.
+As we do, we will continue to work to resolve this suit in the best interest of everyone involved."

 The women's team is suing its employer U.S. Soccer, alleging pay discrimination and violations of both the Equal Pay Act and Title VII of the Civil Rights Act.
 Team members are seeking $67 million.
 U.S. Soccer is asking the court to dismiss the case.